Quark structure of isoscalar- and isovector-scalar mesons and nuclear matter property: Phenomenological analysis and numerical results

 \end{widetext}

-From Fig.~\ref{fig:bevar}, it can be seen that the binding energy is sensitive to $\alpha, \beta, c_4, e_3$ and $c$ since these parameters determine the spectrums and couplings between nucleons and mesons.
-As expected, multi-meson couplings, the $g_3, h_2$ and $\hat{h}_2$ terms, affect less because they represent higher order density dependence.
+From Fig.~\ref{fig:bevar}, it can be seen that the binding energy is sensitive to $\alpha,\ \beta,\ c_4,\ e_3,$ and $c$, since these parameters determine the spectra and couplings between nucleons and mesons.
+As expected, multimeson couplings, the $g_3, h_2$ and $\hat{h}_2$ terms, affect less because they represent higher-order density dependence.
 In general, the binding energy is consistent with TM1~\cite{Sugahara:1993wz} and FSU-$\rm \delta$6.7~\cite{Li:2022okx}.
 So, its behavior is similar to the previous conclusion which is determined by the competition between attractive and repulsive potentials.

 The parameter dependence of the symmetry energy $E_{\rm sym}$ is shown in Fig.~\ref{fig:esymvar}.
-A generic property can be found is the existence of a plateau-like structure which is due to the possible multi-meson couplings allowed by chiral symmetry and power-counting rules set up above.
-Actually, this structure has also been found in FSU-$\rm \delta$6.7~\cite{Li:2022okx} to describe the neutron skin thickness of ${}^{208}\rm Pb$ and tidal deformability of neutron star.
-The difference is that the plateau-like structure in this work appears at a lower density region than that in FSU-$\rm \delta$6.7 where $E_{\rm sym}$ increases rapidly around $n_0$ due to $L(2/3n_0)\geq 49 \rm MeV$~\cite{Reed:2021nqk} but slowly near \(2n_0\) to meet the requirement that $\Lambda_{1.4}\leq 580$~\cite{LIGOScientific:2018cki}.
+A generic property which can be found is the existence of a plateaulike structure which is due to the possible multimeson couplings allowed by chiral symmetry and power-counting rules set up above.
+Actually, this structure has also been found in FSU-$\rm \delta$6.7~\cite{Li:2022okx} to describe the neutron skin thickness of ${}^{208}\rm Pb$ and tidal deformability of neutron stars.
+Explicitly, the $^{208} \rm Pb$ measurement suggests that $L(2/3 n_0)$ ($E_{\rm sym}$ slope) should be larger than $49~\rm MeV$, and the neutron star tidal deformation (TD) $\Lambda_{1.4}$ is estimated as $642-955$~\cite{Reed:2021nqk}, if $E_{\rm sym}$ is stiff at intermediate densities.
+Such calculated value of $\Lambda_{1.4}$ is larger than the one extracted from GW170817 $\Lambda_{1.4}\leq 580$~\cite{LIGOScientific:2018cki}.
+In order to yield the neutron star TD consistent with both GW170817 and neutron skin thickness of $^{208} \rm Pb$, the symmetry energy should be stiff at subsaturation densities but soft at intermediate regions, leading to a plateaulike structure in symmetry energy.
+The difference is that the plateaulike structure in this work appears at a lower-order region than that in FSU-$\rm \delta$6.7.
 The reason is that the current bELSM is built with exact $\rm U(3)_V$ symmetry, which sets $g_{\rho NN}=g_{\omega NN}$ and also constrains other vector meson couplings.
 With these constraints, the $E_{\rm sym}$ will first increase to a large value when the binding energy is tuned to a reasonable value by adjusting $g_{\omega NN}$, but the growth rate of $E_{\rm sym}$ must be suppressed around $n_0$ to meet the requirement $E_{{\rm sym}}\approx 32\ \rm MeV$.